Sakura-hack01/deadlock-detection-dashboard/README.md

 - Visualizes node distribution with a pie chart.
 - Displays statistics with a bar chart.
 - Shows resource allocation over time with a line chart.
-- Detects deadlock cycles and generates a
+- Detects deadlock cycles and generates a graph.

 ## Setup
 1. Clone the repository.